 The Canadian College of Performing Arts Endowment Fund provides approximately $12,000 a year in grants to support general operations, educational programming, and artistic programming.

 The Legacy Scholarship Endowment Fund for the Canadian College of Performing Arts supports student aid at the College through scholarships, awards and bursaries.
 In the 2022-2023 Academic Year $19,840 was given out as scholarships or awards to 21 students.

 The simplest option is to leave the College a bequest in your will.
 It could be a sum of money or a gift in kind such as artwork, securities or real estate.
 Whatever you choose, your estate will receive a charitable donation tax receipt.
 Depending on the size and nature of your gift, you could eliminate all of the income tax on your final tax return – and possibly on the return for the immediately preceding year as well.

-Commemorate an important individual, or occasion through not only fulfilling the dreams of young, emerging artists to have a professional career in the performing arts but also supporting the development of arts and culture as a whole.
+Commemorate an important individual.
 Consider a gift to the Canadian College of Performing Arts when you are planning an event, retirement or to honour a loved one.